tormi/WunderWay/security/business-continuity-management.md

 ## Responsibility for Activation

-A member of the Business Continuity Team (BCT) for Wunderroot will normally activate and initiate this plan:
+A member of the Business Continuity Team (BCT) for Wunderkraut will normally activate and initiate this plan:

 * Steve Parks, Managing Director (UK)
 * Steve Hunton, Operations Manager (UK)
 * Joe Baker, Lead Developer

-Contact details are available via the [Wunderroot phone directory](/who/wr-phone-directory)
+Contact details are available via the [Wunderkraut phone directory](/the-team/wr-phone-directory)

 ## Process for Activation